The Dumbest GoFundMe Campaigns Ever

-If you've ever been on social media, read the Internet, or had human friends, you probably already know about crowdfunding campaigns like the ones on GoFundMe or Kickstarter.
-More than likely, you’ve been sent a request or two to help fund-worthy causes like paying the vet bill of a sickly cat or covering the medical expenses of someone’s grandma.
+If you've ever been on social media, read the internet, or had human friends, you probably already know about crowdfunding campaigns like the ones on GoFundMe and Kickstarter.
+More than likely, you’ve been sent a request or two to help fund worthy causes, like paying the vet bill of a sickly cat or covering the medical expenses of someone’s grandma.
 But not everyone in the crowdfunding universe has intentions that are quite so pure.
-In fact, we’ve gathered a collection of some of the worst GoFundMe campaigns of all time to prove just how weird and greedy society can be.
+In fact, we’ve gathered a collection of some of the worst GoFundMe campaigns of all time to prove just how weird and greedy society can get.

 At the very least, these crowdfunding attempts will help you feel better about your own life.
 Vote up the best of the worst dumb GoFundMe campaigns ever to hit the web!